Trevo525/Fresh-Install-Windows-Setup-Guide/README.md

 # Fresh-Install-Windows-Setup-Guide
 This guide is intended to help setup a fresh install of Windows.
-Basically a personal checklist but I will make it public so that other people can hopefully benefit from it as well.
+Basically a personal checklist but I will make it public so that other people can benefit from it as well.

 # Obtain Windows to install